c0rvidkn1ght/c0rvidkn1ght/README.md

 -People who support groomers and are groomers. (people like Booknote or anyone else.)

--People who support/excuse SA'ers (like Potemer or etc)
+-People who support/excuse SA'ers/Gr00mers (like Potemer or etc)

 -Nazis and supporters of Nazis